 Peacekeeping operations serve as one of the international community’s most effective tools to manage threats to international peace and security.
-There are currently a total of 17 peacekeeping operations led by the United Nations Department of Peacekeeping Operations (DPKO), with a total of 121,500 personnel, including over 82,500 troops, 14,335 police, and 2,033 Military Experts on Mission (MEM).
-In addition, there are now more than 17,700 civilian personnel and some 2,400 UN Volunteers from over 160 nations.
+There are currently a total of 16 peacekeeping operations led by the United Nations Department of Peacekeeping Operations (DPKO), taking place on 4 continents, with 87,546 troops and military observers, 13,200 police personnel, 5,256 international civilian personnel, 11,215 local civilian staff and 1,575 UN volunteers.

 Rwanda’s commitment to contributing to the maintenance of international peace and security is based on the firm belief that the international community has a responsibility to prevent conflict and to act when confronted with challenges to peace and security.
 This principle is influenced by the 1994 genocide against the Tutsi and the failure of the international community to intervene.

 Rwanda deployed its first peacekeepers to the African Union Mission in Sudan (AMIS) in 2004.
 Since then, Rwanda has emerged as one of the largest and most effective peacekeepers in the world, contributing the highest percentage of troops per national capita to UN peacekeeping missions.
 Rwanda’s involvement in UN peacekeeping started with a modest contribution in May 2005 with the deployment of one military observer to the UN Mission in Sudan (UNMIS).
 By the time the Mission’s mandate ended in July 2011, Rwanda had over 300 troops, police, and military observers on the ground.